 The History of Hurst Castle

-Hurst Castle is situated at the seaward end of the shingle spit that extends 1.5 miles from Milford-On-Sea.
-The end of the spit, only three-quarters of a mile from the Isle of Wight, and the views from the top of the centre keep are spectacular.
+Hurst Castle is an English Heritage site and is situated at the seaward end of the shingle spit that extends 1.5 miles from Milford-On-Sea.
+The end of the spit is only three-quarters of a mile from the Isle of Wight and the views from the top of the Tudor castle are spectacular.

 Hurst Castle was the perfect location to defend the western approach to the Solent.
 The castle was built by Henry VIII as one of a chain of coastal fortresses and was completed in 1544.